SurrealAI/surreal/docs/legacy_v0.1.md

 ## Agent side main script

 1. Create the env from `env_config`.
 2. Wrap it with `env.ExpSenderWrapper`.
-Redis replay server must be up and running by now. `learn_config` should include a `"sender"` section.
+Redis replay server must be up and running by now. `learner_config` should include a `"sender"` section.
 3. Create the agent from all 3 configs and set to `AgentMode.training`.
 4. Start env loop.